INSIGHT

 Financial Services

-Statutory FFSP AFSL exemptions are at last in view 3 min read
+Statutory FFSP AFSL exemptions are at last law 3 min read

 The passage of proposed exemptions for foreign financial service providers (FFSPs) regarding the need to hold an Australian financial services licence (AFSL) means FFSPs relying on the exemptions from Australian Securities and Investments Commission (ASIC) transitional arrangements can finally look forward to the certainty of a statutory exemption framework, which will replace the current patchwork of temporary relief.